PhluantMobile/dojo_js/README.md

 * callback - The callback funciton.

 Optional Specs:
-* failover - Specify true or false.
+* failover - Default is false.
 The system will determine which method to use based on the address qualities.
 * failover_callback - If a different callback from the regular failover is desired.
 Be aware that if this value isn't specified and failover is set to true, the failover data will be returned to the regular callback function.

 Example: